matuneville/matuneville/README.md

 # Hi there 👋

-I'm a computer science student.
+I'm a Computer Science student.
 Currently studying at the University of Buenos Aires.

 ## Skills